Introduction to Machine Learning for the Sciences: Supervised Learning with Neural Networks

 With the training completed, we want to understand how well the final model performs in recognizing handwritten digits.
 For that, we introduce the \emph{accuracy} defined by

-If we use 30 hidden neurons, set the learning rate to $\eta=0.5$ (a mini-batch size of 10 and train for 30 epochs), we obtain an accuracy of 95.49 \%.
-With a quadratic cost we obtain only slightly worse results of 95.42\%.
-For 100 hidden neurons, we obtain 96.82\%.
-That is a considerable improvement over a quadratic cost, where we obtain 96.59\%.
-(Meaning that now about 1 in 14 wrongly classified pictures will now be correctly classified.)
+Running 20 trainings with 30 hidden neurons with a learning rate $\eta=0.5$ (a mini-batch size of 10 and train for 30 epochs), we obtain an average accuracy of 96.11 \%.
+With a L2 loss, we obtain only slightly worse results of 95.95\%.
+For 100 hidden neurons, we obtain 97.99\%.
+That is a considerable improvement over a quadratic cost, where we obtain 96.73\%---the more complex the network, the more important it is to choose a good loss function.
 Still, these numbers are not even close to state of the art neural network performances.
 The reason is that we have used the simplest possible all-to-all connected architecture with only one hidden layer.
-Below, we will introduce more advanced neural network features and show how to increase the performance.
+In the following, we will introduce more advanced neural-network architectures and show how to increase the performance.

-Before doing so, we briefly introduce other important measures used to characterize the performance of specifically \textbf{binary-classification} models in statistics are: \emph{precision}, \emph{specificity} and \emph{recall} .
-In the language of true (false) positives (negatives) the precision is defined as
+Before doing so, we briefly introduce other important measures used to characterize the performance of specifically \textbf{binary-classification} models in statistics: \emph{precision}, \emph{specificity} and \emph{recall} .
+In the language of true/false positives/negatives, the precision is defined as

 Recall (also referred to as sensitivity) is defined as